+1. Course Code : PS 509

+2. Coursse Title : Master's Thesis

-1. Course Type : Optional Research Project (only qualified and selected students shall be offered to take thesis)
+3. Course Type : Optional Research Project (only qualified and selected students shall be offered to take thesis)

-2. Course Level : Masters3.
-Session : 2020-2021
+4. Course Level : MSS

+5. Session : 2022-2023

-4. Pre-requisite : Students who obtained 3.25 CGPA in their BSS (honors) degree shall be allowed to apply for the thesis group.
+6. Pre-requisite : Students who obtained 3.25 CGPA in their BSS (honors) degree shall be allowed to apply for the thesis group.
 Among them only short listed students shall be selected for the thesis group.
 They shall be selected based on their previous results/through selection test as decided by the academic committee of the department.

+7. Course Credit : 10
-6. Total Marks : 250 + Viva-voce/oral defense and presentation of the thesis (40) +

-Class attendance (10)
+8. Total Marks : 250 + Viva-voce/oral defense and presentation of the thesis (40) + Class attendance (10)

-8. Description of Master's Thesis:
+9. Description of Master's Thesis

-A master's thesis is an extended piece of research and writing on a particular topic.
+A master's thesis is an extended piece of research which will be written on a particular topic.
 It allows the student to explore a narrow topic in greater depth than a traditional module, and with applying the methods studied in research methodology.
-The topic shall be chosen and decided on the student's own area of interest related to Political Science, Social Science and Development.
+The topic shall be chosen and decided on the student's own area of interest related to Political Science, as well as Social Science.
 The student will work with a single supervisor chosen by the Academic Committee of the Department of Political Science.
-The supervisor will provide guidance and support throughout the course of research.
+The supervisor will provide guidance and support throughout the research work.

-9. Learning Objectives (LO):
+10. Learning Objectives (LO)

-LO1: To help students to gain a firsthand experience in conducting a research and go through all the major stages in conducting social research;

-LO2: To help the students develop the necessary skills to apply the theoretical knowledge of research methodology that they have learnt in their undergraduate courses;

-LO3: To provide the students the opportunity to carry out field work, data processing and analyze a political problem making use of the knowledge they have gained during their undergraduate and graduate studies.
+- LO1: To help students to gain a firsthand experience in conducting a research and go through all the major stages in conducting social research; - LO2: To help the students to develop the necessary skills to apply the theoretical knowledge of research methodology that they have learnt in their undergraduate courses; - LO3: To provide the students the opportunity to carry out field work, data processing and analyze a political problem making use of the knowledge they have gained during their undergraduate and graduate studies.

-10. Research Learning Outcomes (RLO): On successful completion of a research monograph, students should be able to:
+11. Research Learning Outcomes (RLO): On successful completion of a research monograph, students should be able to:

-RLO1: formulate research problem, research question, objective and hypotheses of a research project;

-RLO2: use appropriate tools and techniques for data collection and analysis and report writing and conduct research project independently;

-RLO3: Gain the necessary background for pursuing higher studies for Mphil and Phd degrees at home and abroad.
+- RLO1: formulate research problem, research questions, objectives and hypotheses of a research project; - RLO2: use appropriate tools and techniques for data collection analysis and report writing and conduct research project independently; - RLO3: Gain the necessary background for pursuing higher studies for MPhil and PhD degrees at home and abroad.

-11. Terms and Conditions:
+12. Terms and Conditions

-In order to fulfill the requirement of a master's thesis, the students will have to select and formulate a research problem related to the Political Science, Social Science and Development.
-Students must follow the instructions and procedures prescribed by their respective supervisor.
+In order to fulfill the requirement of a master's thesis, the students will have to select and formulate a research problem related to Political Science as well as Social Science.
+Students must follow the instructions and procedures prescribed by their respective supervisors.
 The supervisor is appointed by the Academic Committee.
-The supervisor shall help the student in selecting and developing his/her research topic and guide him/her throughout the whole research process and thesis writing.
-Students will have to keep regular contact with the supervisor at all phases of the research.
-Before submission of the thesis, the student must achieve a plagiarism check certificate from the Chairman of the Department.
+The supervisor shall help the student in selecting his/her research topic and guide him/her throughout the whole research process and thesis writing.
+Students will have to keep regular contact with the supervisor at all phases of the research work.
+Before submission of the thesis, the student must receive a plagiarism check certificate from the evaluation committee of the Department.
 The thesis must be printed and bounded in a prescribed way and be endorsed by the supervisor before submission.
-Student must submit four hard bounded copies to the department office.
-A thesis group student shall submit his/her thesis within 90 days (three months), from the day when the written examination of their master's courses is completed.
+Student must submit four hard bound copies to the department office.
+The thesis group students shall submit their theses within 90 days (three months), from the day when the written examination of their master's courses is completed.
 Based on this rule the department office shall declare the deadline for submission.